It may be winter now, but remember this ‘ol scenario?

-What I’ve found is by saying “NO” I have created more time and energy to find my “OH YEAH” clients.
+What I’ve found is by saying “NO” I have created more time and energy to find my “OH YEAH” clients, the “A” clients.

-PS – There is a way to say no to a job with tact, leaving the prospect happy and glad they met you.
-More on that another time.
+P.S. – There is a way to say no to a job with tact, leaving the prospect happy and glad they met you.
+You can watch that here.

-Less stress, fewer fires to put out, less employees, no bad subcontractors to clean up after, and, best of all, more profit!
+Less stress, fewer fires to put out, no bad subcontractors to clean up after, and, best of all, more profit!

 Get started today by implementing the DYB SALES SYSTEM and saying, “NO,” to the wrong jobs!